iriusrisk/OpenThreatModel/CONTRIBUTING.md

 However, the proposal is already in progress, and the policy for versioning could change in the future.

 ### Code conventions
-Due to this project purpose is the standard definition, and it's not intended to have any real code on it, there are no specific code conventions that could apply in this case.
-The only advice is to pay special attention for YAML syntax and naming conventions already used, and ask for any doubts about it.
+Because this project's purpose is to define the OTM standard, it's not expected to have any real code on it, and thus, there are no specific code conventions that could apply in this case.
+The only advice is to pay special attention to the YAML syntax and naming conventions already used and ask for any doubts about it.

 ### Report feedback